LLMRing

 llmring lock init

-with sensible defaults and pinned registry versions.
-For intelligent, conversational configuration that analyzes the live registry and recommends optimal aliases (e.g., fast
+This creates llmring.lock with sensible defaults, pinned registry versions, and starter aliases such as fast, balanced, deep, and advisor (each populated with fallbacks when data is available).
+For intelligent, conversational configuration that analyzes the live registry and recommends optimal aliases, use:

 llmring lock chat